mjay4/Covid-Everything/README.md

 index.html - Home Page.

-precautions.html - Contains the Precaution page, it contains the precautions that we should take to prevent ourselfs from geting infected .
+precautions.html - Contains the Precaution page, it contains the precautions that we should take to prevent ourselves from getting infected .

 statistics.html - This page is linked to stats.js file in Assets, this file collects data from free available and reliable API.